abakus-it-old/report_download_name/README.md

+# Report Name Improver

-# It sets the PDF name correctly when downloading report.
+This module sets the PDF name correctly when downloading report.

 It generate the name by evaluating the attachment field of a report declaration.
 Don't forget the string '.pdf' at the end of attachment.